nasa/cumulus-orca/tasks/db_deploy/API.md

 Name: orca_sql_v2.py

-Description: All of the SQL used for creating and migrating the ORCA schema to version 2.
+Description: All the SQL used for creating and migrating the ORCA schema to version 2.

 <a name="migrations/migrate_versions_1_to_2/migrate_sql.dbo_role_sql"></a>
 #### dbo\_role\_sql